 He is a lead author or co-author of numerous scientific papers.
-He recently published “Topography integration to wind downscaling,” in the Building and Environment and "Programmable Kiri-Kirigami Metamaterials," in the Advanced Material.
+He recently published “Developing an advanced daylight model for building energy tool to simulate dynamic shading device,” in the Solar Energy and "Programmable Kiri-Kirigami Metamaterials," in the Advanced Material.

 He wrote a chapter called “Building Performance and Computational Simulation,” in “The Design and Construction of High-Performance Homes Building Envelopes, Renewable Energy and Integrated Practice,” edited by Franca Trubiano.
 He also contributes a translation of “The Design and Construction of High-Performance Homes Building Envelopes” into Korean, and the translated book was awarded for 2015 Sejong Outstanding Scholarly Book in Korea.